-The gallery’s relocation and expansion to a converted garage at Kannenfeldplatz has allowed for large-scale installations, performances and retrospectives.
-In 2006 von Bartha opened a second space, located in S-chanf in the Engadin Alps; the white cube space, on the site of the former barn of an old patrician house, is used for focused projects and site-specific installations.
+Since opening, von Bartha has exhibited modern and contemporary artists across historically significant movements such as Zero, Arte Concreto and Arte Madí.
+Representing over twenty-five artists and estates, von Bartha’s programme presents contemporary artists in a dialogue with the history of Concrete and Kinetic art.
+The gallery’s relocation and expansion to a converted garage in Kannenfeldplatz has allowed for full-scale exhibitions, including large-scale installations, retrospectives and performances.
+In 2006, von Bartha opened a second space, located in S-chanf in the Engadin Alps; the white cube space, in the site of a former barn of an old patrician house, is used for focused projects and site-specific installations.

 Von Bartha celebrates its 50th anniversary in 2020.
 Established in 1970, it is time to celebrate the fifty-year existence of the gallery von Bartha.
 The gallery is celebrating it’s jubilee year with an exciting exhibition agenda, a major publication and important changes for the future of the gallery.